In this 5-minute read:

 How can beauticians apply for PPP loan forgiveness?

-In order to receive loan forgiveness, you’ll need to apply for forgiveness through your lender after you’ve spent your PPP funds.
+If the above doesn’t apply to you, you’ll need to apply for forgiveness through your lender after you’ve spent your PPP funds.
 You must apply within 10 months of the last day of your selected covered period to receive loan forgiveness.

 Your lender can provide you with the necessary form for your PPP loan forgiveness application.
 From there, you’ll want to acquire all of the documentation you need to show where your proceeds went.
 Return all of the documentation to your lender and they will process your application with the SBA.
 For independent contractors, sole proprietors without employees, and self-employed individuals who basically use all their PPP funds to “pay themselves,” this process is very simple.